ferasaljoudi/Capstone/Code/RaspberryPi5/SpeakerConfiguration/README.md

 ### Set the Default Sound Card

+- The `asound.conf` file is included in this directory.
+Replace 1 with the working card number.
+This file sets the default sound card so the Raspberry Pi knows which audio device to use for playback.
-- Create or edit the ALSA configuration file:
+- Create the ALSA configuration file:

 ```sh
 sudo nano /etc/asound.conf
 ```

-- The `asound.conf` file is included in this directory.
-Replace 1 with the working card number.
-This file sets the default sound card so the Raspberry Pi knows which audio device to use for playback.
 - Save the current ALSA setting:

 ```sh